 I am a PhD candidate in the Interactive Robotics Group(IRG) at Massachusetts Institute of Technology advised by Prof. Julie A. Shah.
-My research focuses on developing decision making algorithms for robots that interact with humans.
-For developing these algorithms, I use tools from planning, inference, machine learning, and insights from human factors.
+My research focuses on developing decision-making and inference algorithms for robots that interact with humans.
+For developing these algorithms, I use tools from planning under uncertainty, Bayesian nonparametric inference, machine learning, and insights from human factors.

 During my academic training, I have worked on several autonomous systems: satellites, aerial vehicles and mobile robots.
 As part of my M.S. research at MIT, I worked on developing a mobile robotic assistant for automotive final assembly lines.
 Prior to joining IRG, I was a researcher with the Dynamics and Controls group at the Department of Aerospace Engineering, IIT Bombay, where my work focused on System Identification of miniature aerial vehicles.

 I obtained my undergraduate education at the Indian Institute of Technology (IIT) Bombay through the integrated B.Tech. + M.Tech. programme in Aerospace Engineering.
 My Master's and Bachelor's theses focused on spacecraft attitude estimation and GPS-INS integration, respectively.
 At IIT Bombay, I was a member of the Pratham student satellite team.
 As a summer intern, I have also worked for Turbomeca on the problem of volcanic ash in helicopter engines.

 I am passionate about education and have been involved in educational outreach and mentoring activities.
 Along with research and education, I cherish interesting conversations, the works of Isaac Asimov, and instrumental music.